-Here at Sheldon we have a team of seven senior managers led by headteacher, Neil Spurdell.
+Sheldon School has a team of nine senior managers led by Headteacher, Peter Lynch.

 I have lived in the South West since 1995 when I moved to the University of Bristol from the University of Liverpool to complete my PhD in Organic Chemistry.
 I then joined a local pharmaceutical company working in research and leading a team of chemists in the development of neurochemicals.

 A career change in 2006 saw me retrain as a teacher with the University of Bath.
 The move to education is one that I am passionate about.
 I have a love of learning and recognise fully, that teaching is a privileged profession where we as educators have the ability to make a difference to the lives of the young people with whom we work.

 My previous roles include Second in 6th Form, Head of Science, Assistant Headteacher and Director of the Avon Teaching School Alliance.
 Before joining Sheldon school I worked as Assistant Headteacher in two other schools in the region.

 I am excited to be joining the Sheldon community and am looking forward to working with students and staff to develop further the supportive and nurturing environment in which all students can achieve their full potential.

 I am passionate about education and its power to transform lives.
 Young people having access to a good education is so important to me.
 Having been raised in an area where less than fifteen per cent of 18 year olds attend university—one of only four constituencies in the United Kingdom—I understand education’s challenges, complexities and rewards.